Sources of capital growth: Inferences for interpretation of national accounts

-} The concept of net output is found in our discussions, but not in our equations.
-Net output means value added.
-Appendix B will show an argument that to interpret value added as the sum of consumption and capital growth, and neither less nor more, would miss two components, one negative (human depreciation) and one positive (self-invested work), in value added to human capital, and that both of these components are unmeasurable by known means.
-Since we work here from measurable data for net saving and market value capital, we did our best to reason from those two quantities alone.
+} National accounts define the sum of consumption and investment as product.
+Common teaching identifies this sum, in its version net of depreciation, as net output in the sense of value added.
+We have disputed this reasoning in our argument that net investment realizes less than 8\% of its cost in capital growth, inhibits consumption by its full cost, and thus tends to reduce the sum of both.
+We also critique it on another ground.
+Assume, for the sake of argument, that we are wrong, and that net investment realizes equal capital growth.
+Appendix \hyperref[appendix-b]{B} will show an argument that to interpret value added as the sum of consumption and capital growth, and neither less nor more, would miss two components, one negative (human depreciation) and one positive (self-invested work), in value added to human capital.
+Both of these flows are unmeasurable by known means.
+Thus we have not sought to measure net output or its growth, and have treated capital growth alone.

+Common teaching also equates the sum of investment and consumption to expenditure.
+We agree that spending on new goods and services can find no other dispositions, and that investment and consumption can find no other sources, if we recognize imputed payment for voluntary consumption services as in parenting.

+By the argument in Appendix \hyperref[appendix-b]{B} noted above, consumption and market-value capital growth give the measurable components of true net output in the sense of value added.
+Then their sum, which might be thought of as market-value net product, would give a measurable proxy for net output, although not net output per se.

+It appears from the above that gross product and what we call market-value net product are both informative.
+The first gives expenditure, although not value added, and the second gives at least a first approximation of value added.

 \hypertarget{data-sources}{